bisos-pip/full/py2/README.rst

 -  blee.icmPlayer

-bisos.all: is a top level module that requires core BISOS and all BISOS Pkgs (Feature Areas).
+bisos.py2-all: is a top level module that requires core BISOS and all BISOS Pkgs (Feature Areas).

-In addition to bisos.core, bisos.all required modules are:
+In addition to bisos.core, bisos.py2-all required modules are:

 -  bisos.lcnt